- Search The Registry

 De Chino cambujo e India, Loba

 *On this date in 1600, we affirm Lobo (the word).
-The word Lobo is a racial categorical term from the Spanish colonial era in the Americas.
+Lobo is a racial categorical term from the Spanish colonial era in the Americas.

-It refers to mixed-race lineage, far down the racial hierarchy created by the Spanish colonial regime.
+It refers to mixed-race lineage, far down the racial hierarchy the Spanish colonial regime created.
 Lobo and coyote are derogatory names for persons of mixed race, referred to by animal names.
 It could include persons of African and Indian ancestry and many related variations.
 Lobo does not have a fixed meaning, with possible parents being a Black and Indian woman; Cambujo (African/Amerindian) and Indian woman; Torna atrás and Indian woman; Mestizo Indian woman; Salta atrás (of African/European ancestry) and Mulatto woman.

 Lobo was a classification used in official colonial documentation, including the Inquisition trials, marriage registers, and censuses.
 One instance of a Loba is a mixed-race woman who came before the Mexican Inquisition; she had got multiple racial labels.
 She was publicly known as a China and was a parda or pardo (a brown-skinned person) who "looked like a loba," suggesting she had visible African features.